The Civic Society is a membership organisation open to all who care about St Albans

 - City Centre Opportunity Site South (CCOSS): For the full history of our involvement with CCOSS, click here

-- Government Consultations: submitting a detailed response to three Government consultation documents in the last few months.
+- Government Consultations: submitting responses to consultation documents.
 Please click on the headings below to read each response: